Skip to main content

 No fees shall be charged by the clerk of any court for the performance of any official service required by this division, except for the docketing of awards as judgments and for certified copies of transcripts thereof.
 In all proceedings under this division before the appeals board, costs as between the parties may be allowed by the appeals board.

-When does the §5811 interpreter actually appear?
+When does the Labor Code 5811 interpreter appear?

 Injured at work?
 Call (661) 273-1780